ivanpravada/ivanpravada/README.md

   </a>
 </div>

-Hello, I'm Ivan.
+### 👨‍💻: About Me :

 I'm a QA engineer with a passion for ensuring software quality and customer satisfaction.
 I have  gained experience in manual testing.
 My attention to detail and ability to identify and reproduce defects help me to ensure that software products meet customer requirements and exceed their expectations.
 I am eager to continue developing my skills and contribute to delivering high-quality products.